michaelraba/michaelraba.github.io/_pages/about.md

 </figcaption>
 </figure>

-* Examine the flow's most energetic content *using Fourier-PCA analysis*, average in time, the azimuthal ($\theta$) direction $\in$ spectral domain.
+* We would like to uncover a turbulent flow in a wall-bounded geometry (a pipe).
+Turbulent flows are highly stochastic, seemingly random.
+An engineering design goal could be flow relaminarization: it should be less chaotic.
+What is one way to achieve this?

-This decomposition is useful to tease out the periodic nature of turbulence: despite the quasi-random nature of turbulence, after the above procedure, and averaging along the cross-section direction, we see there is a surprising structure to this chaos:
+Examine the flow's most energetic content *using Fourier-PCA analysis*: we can see there is an underlying regularity, so this chaos is really quasi-determinanistic!
+By working in the spectral domain, and looking at the first few PCA modes, we can represent most salient in a simplified way over time.
+This is almost magic.

 <figure>
   <img src="/images/m5.gif" alt="Alt text">